pauhsg/PS_SentimentAnalysis/README.md

 ## Installations

-Several libraries are used for this project and need to be installed:
+Several libraries are used for this project and need to be installed.
+In your terminal do the following command:

-pip install ..........
+pip install -r requirements.txt

 Some files also need to be downloaded: